Doick-Union-Workshop/zDExtensions/docs/docs/hooks/player_drop_item.md

 When an item is about to be dropped, the hook checks for a Daedalus function: `C_PlayerCanDropItem`.

+- `item` - selected item in player's inventory to drop
+- `self` - player

 ```dae title="Example usage"
 func int C_PlayerCanDropItem()
 {